toxaker/develojoping-telegrambot/README.md

 Also worth to visit https://core.telegram.org/api#bot-api; https://en.wikipedia.org/wiki/Telegram_(software); https://core.telegram.org/bots. its a BASE.

-# Telegram Bot with Birthday and Personal Messages
+# Telegram Bot as web assistant, contact and consult helper for the web site.

 ## Introduction